1 million new coronavirus cases have been added to the US total -- in only 5 days | NewsChannel 3-12

 “It really is time for us to pull back on the activity and see if we can turn this thing around before hospitals get overwhelmed,” said Dr. Robert Wachter, chairman of the department of medicine at University of California, San Francisco, pointing out that California has had a “better than average performance” throughout the pandemic.

-“I see other parts of the country that are still open, even though the case rates and hospitalization rates are far worse than here,” he told CNN.
+“I see other parts of the country that are still open, even though the case rates and hospitalization rates are far worse than here,” he said.
 “So, I think we’re acting correctly.”

 Adults must get vaccinated for students to return to school